DemonSheep/LeapMotionUserInterfaceAssets/README.md

 ###Using Your Code:

-  Each Interaction Object can be linked to a callback.
+  Each Interaction Object can be linked to a callback, or another Interaction Object.
 The callback is where you put your code that you want to run each time the Interaction Object is updated by user interaction.
 The KeyBinding class is the glue where Interaction Objects are linked with their callbacks